Why should I read your books?

 Are your books written as connected stories which would mean I need to read them in a certain order?

 The Annie Rayburn books center around a race of people (Crainesians) who are able to communicate telepathically and have intense pheromone reactions to their life-mates.
 However, they are all stand alone books.
-If I do write interconnected stories, I’ll be sure to indicate such on my Books page.

 Do all your books have a HEA (Happily-Ever-After)?